kasirgalabs/ERIC/README.md

 auipc  ^  00010001100111000001110000000101
 c.add  ^  1001000000000100
 ```
 Xoring with 1 means flipping corresponding bit.
-This encryption will flip 4.
-8. 9.
-12. 13.
-14. 20.
-21. 22.
-30. 32. bits (assume that most left bit is first) of `auipc` instructions and 1.
-4. 14. bits of `c.add` instructions in the compiled program.
+This encryption will flip 3.
+7. 8.
+11. 12.
+13. 19.
+20. 21.
+29. 31. bits (assume that most left bit is 0.) of `auipc` instructions and 0.
+3. 13. bits of `c.add` instructions in the compiled program.

 ### [3.
 Memory-Level Encryption](https://github.com/kasirgalabs/ERIC/blob/main/README.md#3-memory-level-encryption) ###